-The Rugby Sevens format is fast becoming one of the most popular sporting codes in the world, and is now ready to host the twentieth edition of their World Series.
+The Rugby Sevens format is fast becoming one of the most popular sporting codes in the world, and is now ready to host the twenty-first edition of their World Series.

-The 2019 Men’s Rugby 7’s will continue with a visit to Singapore from 13-14 April, and you won’t miss the available action when watching at home or streaming matches live to a mobile device.
+The 2019/20 Rugby 7’s continue with a visit to Cape Town, South Africa, from 13-15 December.
+This weekend will see both the Men’s and Women’s sides compete, and using the options listed in this guide you won’t miss the available action when watching at home or streaming matches live to a mobile device.

 2019 Rugby World Sevens Preview

-All events shown as Sydney time and available on Fox Sports (Kayo/Foxtel), adjust for regional differences.
-Rugby Sevens Replays include highlights of the day’s matches.
+All events shown as Sydney time, adjust for regional differences.
+Rugby Sevens Replays on Foxtel include highlights of the day’s matches.

 Watch or Stream Rugby 7’s Live

-You won’t find the World Rugby Sevens on Free to Air TV, but Fox Sports Australia (Foxtel and Kayo) will provide exclusive Live coverage as the top sixteen men’s teams square off in Singapore.
-So if you’re a resident of Australia you may wish to review the 10 day Foxtel Now trial which offers Rugby fans an opportunity to watch the World Sevens live online with compatible internet connected devices.
+You won’t find the World Rugby Sevens on Free to Air TV, but Fox Sports of Australia (Foxtel and Kayo) will provide exclusive live coverage as the top men’s and women’s teams square off in South Africa (Dec 13-15).
+So if you’re a resident of Australia you may wish to review Foxtel Now, which currently has a 10 day free trial and offers Rugby fans an opportunity to watch the World Sevens live online with compatible internet connected devices.